 Such success led in 2012 to his enshrinement as a first ballot inductee into the International Motorsports Hall of Fame in Talladega, Ala.
 He also is a member of the Motor Sports Hall of Fame of America in Novi, Mich., and in 1996 was the first drag racer ever recognized as Driver of the Year for all of American motor racing.

-For 2014, the familiar Castrol GTX® High Mileage® paint scheme will be on John Force’s Mustang Funny Car as he sets out to claim an unprecedented 17th NHRA Funny Car championship.
-While this is no easy task for any driver, John is ready to take on the challenge.
-With over 8000-horsepower at his command, John can rest assure that when he steps on the throttle, his engine is protected by our great products that are up to the task of him getting him to his 17th world title.
+With over 8000-horsepower at his command, Force can rest assured that when he steps on the throttle, his engine is protected by great products that are up to the task of him getting him to his 17th world title.